Josh Naylor Player Props: Guardians vs. Athletics

 - The Athletics had the 24th-ranked team ERA across all league pitching staffs (4.53).

-- Athletics pitchers combined to give up 195 total home runs at a rate of 1.2 per game (fourth-most in the league).
+- Athletics pitchers combined to surrender 195 total home runs at a rate of 1.2 per game (fourth-most in the league).

-- Kaprielian will take the mound to start for the Athletics, his first of the season.
+- Sears gets the call to start for the Athletics, his first this season.

-- The 29-year-old righty started and threw six scoreless innings when he last appeared Sunday, Oct.
-2 against the Seattle Mariners.
+- The 27-year-old left-hander came out of the bullpen and threw six scoreless innings when he last appeared Saturday, Oct.
+1 against the Seattle Mariners.

 © 2023 Data Skrive.
 All rights reserved.